ipfs/ipfs-docs/docs/concepts/immutability.md

 A CID is an _absolute_ pointer to content.
 No matter when we request a CID, the CIDs value will always be the same.
 This is part of the content's architecture and cannot be changed.
 To manage _immutable_ files in a _mutable_ system, we need to add another layer that sits on top of CIDs.

 As a basic example, let's have two blocks of content with the strings `hello` and `world` hashed into two leaf nodes with the CIDs `A` and `B`.
 If we concatenate these two nodes, then we are given CID `C`.
-On top of this root CID we assign a pointer `P`.
+On top of this root CID we assign a pointer `Pointer`.

 ```text
    +-----------+